yafeng/pqpq_python/README.md

 EXAMPLE2

 If you have a PSM table, but want to do clustering at peptide level.
 You can use script grouppsm.py to merge psm data into peptide level.
 Note: In order to detect potential PTMs clustering, you need to differentiate peptide sequences of PTMs to those without PTMs before you group PSMs table to peptide table.
+It is recommmended to do quantitative clustering at peptide level.

 For example: